Who Should Apply

 - Undergraduate degree (although in select cases we consider exceptional achievements in lieu of a degree).

-- At least eight years of relevant post-undergraduate work experience, less than eight years experience is evaluated on an individual basis.
+- At least ten years of relevant post-undergraduate work experience, less than ten years experience is evaluated on a case by case basis.

 - Employed full time.